Microcephaly: Microlissencephaly

 Microlissencephaly is microcephaly combined with lissencephaly (smooth brain surface due to absent sulci and gyri).
 Most cases of microlissencephaly are described in consanguineous families, suggesting an autosomal recessive inheritance.

 Historical causes of microcephaly

 After the dropping of atomic bombs "Little Boy" on Hiroshima and "Fat Man" on Nagasaki, several women close to ground zero who had been pregnant at the time gave birth to children with microcephaly.
 Microcephaly was present in 7 children from a group of 11 pregnant women at 11–17 weeks of gestation who survived the blast at less than 1.2 km from ground zero.
 Due to their proximity to the bomb, the pregnant women's in utero children received a biologically significant radiation dose that was relatively high due to the massive neutron output of the lower explosive-yielding Little Boy.
-Researchers studied 286 additional children who were in utero during the atomic bombings, and after a year they found these children had a higher incidence of microcephaly and mental retardation.
+Researchers studied 286 additional children who were in utero during the atomic bombings, and after a year they found these children had a higher incidence of microcephaly and intellectual disability.